FuriKuri/docker-best-practices/CONTRIBUTING.md

 Please ensure your pull request adheres to the following guidelines:

-- Make an individual pull request for each suggestion.
+- Make an individual pull request for each best practice.
 - Please add the link original resource, if there is one.
 - Check your spelling and grammar.

 Thank you for your suggestions!

 Questions?
-Stuck with an error message?
-Make an Issue and we will help you out as best we can!
+Make an issue and we will help you out as best we can!